Defective 3M Military Earplugs

 Used military issued dual-end earplugs during military service

-Have unilateral or bilateral hearing loss
+Have documented unilateral, bilateral hearing loss or tinnitus

 Do not have Waardenburg syndrome, Branchiootorenal syndrome, Stickler syndrome, Usher syndrome, Pendred syndrome, Alport syndrome, Otosclerosis, or Meniere’s disease